kasketis/netfox/README.md

 	- Request method: GET, POST, etc
 	- Response type: Like json, xml, html, image and more
 - Sharing: You can share your log via email with backend devs or someone who can help.
-	- Simple log option includes only request/response headers and small request/response bodies (when these apply)
+	- Simple log option includes only request/response headers and small request/response bodies (when applicable)
 	- Full log option includes request/response headers and request/response bodies (as attachments)
 - More to come.. ;)